 Illinois disability

-About 1.6 million people in Illinois — more than 1 in 5 residents — are currently aged 50-64.
-Those are prime years for collecting Social Security Disability Insurance (SSDI) benefits!
-However, just 2% collected Illinois disability through the federal SSDI program in 2020.
-Another 1.5% received Illinois disability payments from the federal Supplemental Security Income (SSI) program.
+Important: We updated this article in June 2023 to make sure all info below is both current and correct.
+About 2.5 million people in Illinois — or 1 in 5 residents — are currently aged 50-64.
+Those are prime years for collecting Social Security Disability Insurance benefits!
+However, just 2% collected Illinois disability through the federal SSDI program in 2022.
+Another 1.7% received Illinois disability payments from the federal Supplemental Security Income program.
 If you can’t work for at least 12 months due to health problems, you might also qualify for Illinois disability.
-We’ll explain how to apply, eligibility rules and payment amounts for both programs below.
+We’ll explain how to apply, eligibility rules, and pay amounts for both programs below.

 Illinois Disability Benefits: You Have Two Options